opensummerofcode/website/README.md

 # open Summer of code

-Next generation web app of #oSoc.
+Next generation web app of #osoc.

 This repository will be further developed and improved upon during #osoc20.